simonmichael/hledger_site/src/install.md

 - on Debian or Ubuntu: `sudo apt install libgmp-dev libtinfo-dev zlib1g-dev`
 - on Fedora or RHEL: `sudo dnf install gmp-devel ncurses-devel zlib-devel`

+Here are some ways to build hledger:

 ### Build with hledger-install

 [hledger-install.sh][hledger-install] is an automated install script that requires only [bash].
 This is a good choice if you are not used to building Haskell software.
-It installs build tools if needed, then builds the current release of the hledger tools and some [add-on tools], installing them in ~/.local/bin (or ~/.cabal/bin if you had cabal and not stack installed.)
+It installs build tools if needed, then builds the current release of the hledger tools and some [add-on tools], installing them in ~/.local/bin (or ~/.cabal/bin if you had cabal and not stack installed).

 ```
 curl -O https://raw.githubusercontent.com/simonmichael/hledger/master/hledger-install/hledger-install.sh